boynoiz/docker4dev/README.md

 ---

-I made Docker4Dev for Laravel Framework and php web development on Windows 10
+Docker Web Server Stack for Laravel Framework and Web Development on Windows 10

 ## What's inside